 - awareness of the ways ICT can help in home, learning and work environments.

-In the Sixth Form pupils will have the option to study A Level ICT, building on their study of ICT in the Middle School.
+In the Sixth Form, pupils will have the option to study A-Level ICT, building on their study of ICT in the Middle School.
 The A Level course offers a mix of theory and practical assessment considering areas such as presenting information in different forms, the way in which data is used, the impact of ICT on society and an in-depth study of the creation, use and management of relational database systems.
 Information Technology encompasses a wide variety of skills, preparing pupils for work in any industry.
 This modern, exciting course aims to improve a young person's knowledge of computers and how to use them confidently.
-They will develop advanced skills in web design, desk-top publishing, spreadsheets, video editing, and animation.
+They will develop advanced skills in web design, database, spreadsheets, video editing, and animation.